Privacy Policy: How Your Data Is Collected, Used, and Protected

 6. Data Sharing and Third Parties

-A typical website may rely on:
+A typical website might rely on:

 • Stripe or PayPal for payment processing

-• Google Analytics for traffic reporting
+• Google Analytics for traffic and behavior reporting

-• Cloud hosting providers for infrastructure
+• Cloud hosting providers for infrastructure and storage

-• Customer support platforms for ticket management
+• Customer support tools for ticket management

 7. Your Rights as a U.S. User

-• Correcting inaccurate records
+• Correcting records that are inaccurate or outdated

-• Requesting deletion
+• Requesting deletion of your data

 8. Cookies, Tracking Technologies, and Online Advertising